shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 > Though it doesn't matter which framework you use, if any at all, for this layouting system.

-A few of my projects are complex web-apps with unique UI structure and yet there's no helping UI composer implemented  in PureScript, at least as far as I know.
+So, back to the topic, a few of my projects are complex web-apps with unique (I believe in it!)
+UI structure and yet there's no helping UI composer implemented  in PureScript, at least as far as I know.
 The examples are:

 * Noodle — visual programming platform, where:
 	* it is possible to open many side panels: documentation, action history, log, and so on;